 Love lighthouses?
 Read up on these 10 beautiful old lighthouses still in operation in the U.S.

-2. Ride A Horse On The Beach
+2. Horseback Riding On The Beach

 Riding a horse on the beach is something that many people dream of doing.
 Rockin’ M Ranch offers horseback riding on the beach at Cape San Blas.
 The folks who run this business are patient and offer terrific guidance for the novice horseback rider.
 Riders are paired up with the best horse according to their experience and size.
 You will want to make a reservation before you head to Salinas Park to hop on your horse as these rides are very popular.
 Riders can make reservations by calling 850-227-6117.